Create an elastic node pool with a custom image

 tar -xzf containerd-*-linux-amd64.tar.gz -C /

-2. Run the following command to create the service startup configuration:
+2. Create the service startup configuration:

 cat > /etc/systemd/system/containerd.service <<EOF